roolebo/tianocore.github.io/UDK2017-Core-Update-Notes.md

-# UDK2017 Core Upgrade Notes
+# UDK2017 Core Update Notes
 1. UserPhysicalPresent() behavior is changed in SecurityPkg\Library\PlatformSecureLibNull. <BR>
     It will return the value of new PCD PcdUserPhysicalPresence instead of TRUE.<BR>
     PcdUserPhysicalPresence's default value is FALSE.<BR>